ArturoDent/comment-blocks/README.md

 ## Setting

-Go to the [Comment Blocks setting](vscode://settings/commentBlocks.defaults) in your Settings UI..
+Go to the [Comment Blocks setting](vscode://settings/commentBlocks.defaults) in your Settings UI.

 The setting is `Comment Blocks: Defaults`.
 This can be found in the Settings UI but that will just direct you to `settings.json` for the actual editing: